FaceBreaker

 FaceBreaker (also titled FaceBreaker K.O.
 Party for the Wii version) is a fighting game created by EA Canada.
 It was released for the Xbox 360, Wii, and PlayStation 3 and was announced on January 30, 2008, by 1UP.com.
 The game was released on September 4, 2008.
 As of October 2008, the game has sold 52,000 units on the Xbox 360 and PlayStation 3 combined.
 EA announced in January 2010 that they would be closing down online services for the game on February 2, 2010.
+It was the first and one of only 3 games that used the EA Freestyle label alongside NASCAR Kart Racing and 3 on 3 NHL Arcade.

 Gameplay

 FaceBreaker has a "cartoony" artistic style (similar to Punch-Out!! and Ready 2 Rumble Boxing) and allows players to break their opponents' faces as the game features "real-time facial deformation".
 The game also uses the same face-capture technology as Tiger Woods PGA Tour to allow players to capture their own image using peripherals for the Xbox Live Vision Camera and the PlayStation Eye.
 The game also contains a "Couch Royale" mode in which friends can compete in a tournament-type game mode.

 Fights last three rounds of three minutes each, and can conventionally be won through technical knockout (there is no ten-count for regular knockdowns, as the knocked down character will immediately stand up again).
 If the three rounds pass without a winner, the match goes into a sudden death round with no time limit, in which the first to knock down the opponent wins regardless of prior score.
 Alternatively, there is a power gauge which fills as the fighter lands hits; at its maximum, the player can perform a FaceBreaker which, by disfiguring the opponent, counts as an instant-win condition.